alexdowell/CS_5592_Alg_HW3/README.md

 ### Compare your results with mathematical property and tabulate the outcomes for comparison.

+NOTE: Execution time includes visualization of the graph.
+Uncomment the call for visualization to see strictly graph construction time.
 | Graph Type | Execution Time (ms) | Time Complexity |
 |------------|---------------------|-----------------|
 | S_3,2      | 283                 | 24              |